Don Fraser (figure skater): Personal life

 He married Candace and they have two sons, Jesse and Mat.
+He coached for a time after his skating career finished.
 He had a woodworking and furniture business.
 He worked in real estate before giving up the job to stay at home after his wife qualified and worked as a doctor, first in Kingston, Ontario, before moving to Colchester, Vermont.

 Don and Candace's son Mat Fraser is a former weightlifter and a five-times CrossFit Games champion.